digzit/ac-remote/README.md

 # ac-remote

 # API to remote an AC
-I use an raspberry py 3 with a IR led and lirc package.
+I use an raspberry pi 3 with a IR led and lirc package.
 This is project to manage commands sender using node.js and https://github.com/hobbyquaker/lirc-client  (you can see all lirc module commands here)

 ## Installation
 > npm i